locallium/locallium/README.md

-# LocalScript / WolfikBlast
+# Locallium

-- Hello, I am LocalScript.
+- Hello, I am Locallium.
 I am the CED of "Script Projects".
 You may join our discord server via our website (profile).

 ### Programming languages